segerhult/SiconI/README.md

 # SiconIN
-Simple Configuration Interface in Netwroking
+Simple Configuration Interface in Networking

 # Description
 This project is a part of making automation more easy to understand and create a parser for netconf used in the industry on many platforms.